 But, it can’t do it alone.
 Your body is well-equipped to cope with free radicals caused by metabolic processes, but these days it has to also put up with antioxidants caused by pollution, our unhealthy Western diet, tanning habits… It’s too much for it to handle alone.

 Your body needs your help.
 Quitting bad habits like smoking and heavy drinking is a great place to start.
 But, your body also needs you to constantly replenish it with a new stream of antioxidants.
 You can do it in two ways:

 - Eat a healthy diet full of antioxidants-rich fruits, vegs and berries

 - Use skincare products loaded with antioxidants

 Skincare is my area of expertise, so I’m sharing with you my fave antioxidant serums and moisturizers below:

-- Paula’s Choice Skin Recovery Super Antioxidant Concentrate Serum ($34.00): a gentler version of the serum above for very dry and sensitive skin.
-Available at Nordstrom.
+- Paula’s Choice Skin Recovery Super Antioxidant Concentrate Serum ($34.00): available at Dermstore, Look Fantastic and Paula’s Choice

 The Bottom Line

 Antioxidants are your skin’s BFF.
 Eat them up.
 Slather them all over your face.
 Give your skin the daily dose it needs.
 You’ll age a lot more slowly and keep your complexion clear and younger-looking for longer.